weareopen/weareopen.github.io/privacy.md

 Email addresses, names and self-identified descriptors (eg "CEO") of people who have been the main contact within an organisation with which we have worked.

 The Company Secretary and Weaver Financial Ltd. (our accountants) have access to the following data:
-Email addresses. postal addresses of organisations with which we have workedÐ recorded in Google Apps and Xero (both password protected).
+Email addresses. postal addresses of organisations with which we have workedâ€“ recorded in Google Apps and Xero (both password protected).
 Postal addresses and bank details of organisations with whom we have worked.
 This is held securely in Xero.

 We do not share this information with anyone outside of We Are Open Co-op and Weaver Financial Ltd (based in the UK).